nevosmic/Mini-Project-Topics-in-Bioinformatics/README.md

 ### our final report is attached

 **Credits**:
-This project was done with my class mate Adi Nechemia.
+This project was done with my classmate Adi Nechemia.